Isabeau Levito: 2024–25 season: Struggles with injury

 Going on to compete on the 2024–25 Grand Prix series, Levito competed at 2024 Skate America.
-While she won the event's short program, she placed fifth in the free skate after under rotating two jumps which included a fall.
-Despite this, Levito finished on the podium, winning the bronze medal.
+She won the event's short program and placed fifth in the free skate after under rotating two jumps which included a fall.
+Ultimately, Levito finished on the podium, winning the bronze medal.
 Following the competition, Levito expressed satisfaction, saying, "I think I could have done better today, but I am glad for the elements that worked out and I am happy I am on the podium."
 Although Levito was also assigned to compete at the 2024 Finlandia Trophy, she withdrew two weeks before the event was set to take place.

 Levito withdrew from the 2025 U.S. Figure Skating Championships a week before the event, citing a foot injury, though she still hoped to be named to the 2025 World Championships team.
 On January 25, it was announced she had been named to the 2025 World team, pending Return to Play Protocol.